Part 2 of 9 Cool Evernote Tips

 I hope this 2-Part Series – 9 Cool Evernote Tips showed you how useful Evernote can be.
 It is multi-functional and is constantly being improved.
 Many of the features shown here were not available a few years back.
 Put each one to use.
 You’ll discover more and more ways to use it.
 Leave a comment and tell our readers how you use Evernote.
 We’ll all gain from your comments and if you put your website address in the comment, it will actually help the SEO for your website, so comment away.

-This article was written by Randall Soules, remodeling coach, adviser, educator, and creator of the Scientific Remodeling System, showing you better ways to advance your business, raise your profits, and improve your life, through the use of superior remodeling processes.
+This article was written by Randall Soules, remodeling advisor, educator, and creator of the Scientific Remodeling System, showing you better ways to advance your business, raise your profits, and improve your life, through the use of superior remodeling processes.
 If you would like to learn more about this eCourse, click here.
-He also provides one-on-one coaching to a limited amount of contractors.
-You can contact Randall at Randall@scientificremodelingsystem.com.